Rebuilding Emotional Connection After a Fight - A Guide to Repairing Your Relationship

 How Post-Conflict "Cold Wars" Erode Relationships

-Dr. John Gottman's research shows that what destroys relationships is not conflict itself but the failure to repair after conflict.
+Dr. John Gottman, widely regarded as an authority on couple dynamics, has shown that what destroys relationships is not conflict itself but the failure to repair after conflict.
 How you recover from a fight matters far more than whether you fight at all.

 Three Psychological Barriers to Repair